 Sewing the tab and pocket.
 Make sure you keep the needle position centered.
 Then make sure you do not sew the bottom so that you can turn it inside out.
 The pocket you will only sew the curved part.
 The other ends will be sewn into the sides later on.

 This is what they should look like after you turn them inside out and iron them.

 Sewing your fabrics together!
 First, lay them out as shown below.

 Sew all but the bottom of your cover (where the pocket is) so that you can turn it inside out.
 You will sew this later.
 Also, be careful of the pins that you have put in.
 Take all the ones out except for where the decorative ribbon is and also where the pocket is since it is not quite secure.
 Then trim the edges and round the corners for ease.
 Lastly, iron your cover to make it look sharp and neat.

 Now open your cover and find the center.
 With chalk mark where you will sew all the way down the middle.

 Sewing the bottom of your cover.
 First, insert the cardboard into the two slots that you have now sewn.
 Second, fold the pieces inward and sew the sides together tightly.

 Elastic.
-First place your kindle inside your cover and mark where you want it to lay so that you can sew the elastic on.
+First, place your Kindle inside your cover and mark where you want it to lay so that you can sew the elastic on.
 After marking, tightly sew on your elastic.

 Last step!
 Finishing touches.
 Sew on your snap and then sew on your decorative piece if you have it.
-Last, but not least, tack on your ribbon so that it doesn’t slip and your done!
+Last, but not least, tack on your ribbon so that it doesn’t slip and you’re done!